flowck/the_dashboard/README.md

 # The Dashboard

-A base template for building internal web application dashboards powered by React.js and Next.js.
+A base template for building internal web application dashboards powered by React.js, Next.js and MSW.js for API-mocking.

 ## Getting Started